ejrbuss/yoku/README.md

 @packed             -- use packed struct layout
 @align(8)           -- align a struct field
 @export("module")   -- export to a particular module scope
+@acknowledge        -- value must be used in some way
 @annotation         -- used to create a user defined annotation

 -- Limited type constraints